- Why Research

 Cancer tissue contains information that is difficult to discern by eye, but that can be assessed with deep neural networks (the technology used to train self-driving cars).
 Dr. Agus and his team have used these networks to predict breast cancer biomarker status through biopsy images, laying the foundation to directly predict patient response to treatment.

 With support from BCRF, Dr. Agus is leading an international team of data scientists, mathematicians, biologists, and clinicians to develop a "data language" for cancer cells and tissues.
 Using machine learning techniques similar to those used to detect faces in digital photographs, they developed a novel digital tissue fingerprint that can distinguish cancer tissues from normal tissues, as well as the major types of breast cancer.

 In the future, this automated platform could be readily expanded to offer unbiased, data-driven recommendations toward the care of all cancer patients, even in regions without access to dedicated pathology staff

 Dr. David B. Agus is a professor of medicine and engineering at the University of Southern California Keck School of Medicine and Viterbi School of Engineering and heads the USC Westside Cancer Center and the USC Center for Applied Molecular Medicine.
 Dr. Agus leads a multidisciplinary team of researchers dedicated to the development and use of technologies to guide doctors in making health-care decisions tailored to individual needs, and directs a National Cancer Institute Physical Sciences in Oncology Center at USC.
-He is a medial oncologist, and the co-founder of two personalized medicine companies, Navigenics and Applied Proteomics.
+He is a medical oncologist, and the co-founder of two personalized medicine companies, Navigenics and Applied Proteomics.
 Dr. Agus is an international leader in new technologies and approaches for personalized healthcare.
 Dr. Agus’ first book called "The End of Illness" was published in 2012 and is a New York Times #1 and international best seller and was the subject of a PBS series, and his most recent book "A Short Guide to a Long Life" is also a New York Times and international bestseller.